jordimassaguerpla/SUSE_hackweek_18/01-How_to_setup_SUSE_CaaSP_kubernetes_crio_GPU.md

 Now, cri-o is able to run a container with GPU acceleration.
 Next step is kubernetes "setup".

-## Create the NVIDIA Device Plugin on the CaaS Platform adminstrative workstation
+## Create the NVIDIA Device Plugin from the CaaS Platform admin host

 The NVIDIA device plugin for Kubernetes is a _Daemonset_ that allows you to automatically: